 Startling Signs You’re Going to Get Dementia

-Early signs of dementia can often be mistaken for regular aging.
-While minor forgetfulness is a normal sign of aging, there are stark differences between someone who is developing dementia and someone who is aging normally.
-Here’s what to look for to know if you’re slowly developing this serious condition.
+Early signs of dementia are often mistaken for normal aging.
+While minor forgetfulness is part of growing old, stark differences exist between dementia and aging.
+Look for the following things to assess if you’re developing this serious condition.
 One major shift in your mood could change everything (page 10).

-If you recently attended an event and have trouble remembering specific details, it could be a sign of dementia, Healthline says.
-An example could be attending a concert and not remembering the songs that were played.
-Also, you might make a delicious omelet for breakfast but forget what you put in it.
-However, an event that occurred years ago could still feel fresh in your mind.
+If you recently attended an event and have trouble recalling specific details, it could be a sign of dementia, Healthline says.
+You might attend a concert and forget the songs played.
+Or, you may make an omelet for breakfast but forget what you put in it.
+However, an event from years ago could still feel fresh in your mind.

 Next: Do you worry a lot?

-Reader’s Digest reported that a number of studies presented at a conference for Alzheimer’s noted that those who worried about memory loss could already be facing it.
+Studies presented at an Alzheimer’s conference noted that those worried about memory loss may already be facing it.
 These people were more likely to have Alzheimer’s plaques present in the brain.
 With dementia, it’s common for the individual to notice something is off before those around them notice.

 Next: The daily grind gets tough.

-If a task requires a lot of steps, someone with early signs of dementia may forget what these steps are.
-Playing a board game with family members could make you realize you can’t learn and retain all of the rules.
-You might consistently have a routine for your daily chores, but suddenly find that you can’t remember it.
+If a task requires a lot of steps, someone with early signs of dementia may forget these actions.
+Playing a board game with family members could make you realize you can’t retain all of the rules.
+You may have a daily chore routine but suddenly find you can’t remember it.

 Next: Problems become more complex.

-Problem solving is an unavoidable task.
-Something like creating a daily, time-strict schedule can be difficult for someone with early-stage dementia.
-If Susan pushes your lunch plans back a few hours, you may find it hard to plan your day around the new time.
-Creating a daily budget might seem impossible, as numbers can become increasingly difficult to work with.
+Creating a daily schedule can be difficult for someone with early-stage dementia.
+If Susan pushes your lunch plans back, you may struggle to plan your day around the new time.
+Creating a budget may seem impossible, as numbers can become increasingly difficult to work with.

 Next: You’re saying the same thing twice.

-In addition to not being able to find the right words, a sign of dementia is also saying the same thing twice.
-Repeating parts of a story more than once, or completely telling the story over again just a few minutes after saying it, are both signs that your short term memory may be failing.
+In addition to not being able to find the right words, a sign of dementia is saying the same thing twice.
+Repeating parts of a story more than once or completely telling the story over again within a few minutes are both signs your short term memory may be failing.

 Next: Story lines become blurred.

-If someone wants to tell you about a crazy thing that happened at the grocery store today, you might find it tough to follow what they’re saying.
-It can be hard to remember all of the details and fully put the story together by the time they’re done.
+If someone tells you about a crazy thing that happened at the grocery store, you may find it hard to follow what they say, remember all of the details, and put the story together by the time they’re done.
 The finished story won’t make sense, leaving you feeling confused and defeated.

 Next: Loneliness kicks in.

-When communicating gets difficult, it can result in social withdrawal.
-If you find that you’re no longer as interested in going out with friends because you’re worried about your subtle forgetfulness, dementia could be the cause.
+Difficulty communicating can result in social withdrawal.
+If you find you’re no longer as interested in going out with friends because you’re worried about your subtle forgetfulness, dementia could be the cause.

-If you’re developing dementia, your judgment starts to dwindle.
-You might give away copious amounts of money to family, charities, etc. without realizing what it’s doing to your bank account.
-If you crack open a bottle of wine, you might forget how many drink you’ve had.
-It can lead to dangerous habits that you don’t even know you’ve created.
+Your judgment dwindles with dementia.
+You might give away large amounts of money to family, friends, or charities without realizing the impact on your bank account.
+If you open a bottle of wine, you may forget how many drinks you had.
+It can lead to dangerous habits you don’t even know you’ve created.

-Next: You’re becoming a stranger to your own neighborhood.
+Next: You’re a stranger in your own neighborhood.

-Forgetfulness can show up any time, and driving is no exception.
-With dementia, you tend to forget where you’re going or how to get there.
-You find yourself lost in a place that used to be familiar.
-Recognizing regular landmarks might become difficult, too.
+Forgetfulness can happen at any time, and driving is no exception.
+With dementia, you tend to forget your destination or how to get there.
+You may feel lost in a place that was familiar or struggle to recognize landmarks.

 Check out The Cheat Sheet on Facebook!